multani/gcp-changelog/content/gemini-enterprise/index.md

 The new unified process for creating a data store enables you to create the data store and the associated actions in a single, streamlined flow.
 This functionality allows Gemini Enterprise to perform tasks directly within the connected application.

 The new **Actions** page shows you all the enabled actions for each data store.
 Actions are available in public preview and are enabled for Microsoft SharePoint, Microsoft Outlook, Microsoft OneDrive, Jira Cloud, Dropbox, and ServiceNow.
+For a list of supported actions for these data stores, see [Supported actions](https://docs.cloud.google.com/gemini/enterprise/docs/connect-third-party-data-source#supported_actions).

-This launch includes support for the following data stores.
-Check the data store documentation pages for a list of supported actions.
+This launch includes support for the following data stores:

 **Generally Available**